chriscushway/EEE3095S-Tut1/README.md

 # EEE3095S-Prac1
-This is the repository for the first practical of the a EEE course
+This is the repository for the first practical of EEE3095S